Asublime01/RPG/README.md

 ### Shop

 Visit the shop to purchase useful items with your hard-earned coins.
-The shop offers health potions for restoration during battles.
+The shop currently offers health potions for restoration during battles.

 ### Leveling Up